-Plate flanges are flanges manufactured from steel plate rather than forged shapes.
+Plate flanges are flanges manufactured from flat-rolled steel plate stock rather than being shaped from heated metal billets through a forging process.
 They are cut, machined, and drilled from plate stock for use in a wide range of piping systems.
-In waterworks and many general industrial applications, the “plate flange” people are asking about is typically a ring-type slip-on flange.
+In waterworks and many general industrial applications, the “plate flange” people ask for is typically a ring-type slip-on flange.
 It slides over the pipe outside diameter and is attached with fillet welds at the pipe-to-flange junction.

-Because plate flanges exist in several standards and service categories, there is not one universal welding method that applies in every case.
-The correct approach is driven by the flange standard, the applicable piping code, and the approved welding procedure for the job.
-Standards such as AWWA C207, ASME B16.5, ASME B16.47, and EN 1092-1 define flange dimensions, ratings, drilling, facing, and intended use.
-The project’s welding procedure defines the actual weld detail, process, and acceptance expectations.
+Since plate flanges exist in several standards and service categories, there is no single universal welding method that applies in every case.
+Instead, the correct approach is driven by the flange standard, the applicable piping code, and the approved welding procedure for the job.
+While standards such as AWWA C207, ASME B16.5, ASME B16.47, and EN 1092-1 define flange dimensions, ratings, drilling, facing, and intended use, the project’s welding procedure defines the actual weld detail, process, and acceptance expectations.

 Plate Flange Common Standards